dotnet/arcade/Documentation/Validation/Overview.md

 #### Validation Scenarios

+The following scenarios are a part of [Arcade Validation](https://github.com/dotnet/arcade-validation)'s build process.

 **Build**

 The code in the repo is built using the pushed in version of Arcade SDK and core packages.
 During this